MRustem/next-yandex-metrika/README.md

 The Yandex Metrika Tag by itself fails to track page views accurately in Next.js.

 For this reason, there's an additional hook that you can use to track page views: `usePageViews`.

-For automatic page view tracking in your Next.js application, use the usePageViews hook.

 You could add it to your `app/layout.tsx` directly or – if your app is SSR – to a client layout, e.g.: